Skip to main content

 Best Practices

-• Log claims immediately upon receiving a customer call to maintain accurate timelines.
+• Log claims immediately to maintain accurate timelines and compliance tracking.

-• Attach photos early to support quicker evaluation and reduce back-and-forth with customers.
+• Attach photos early to speed up evaluation and reduce follow-up.

-• Use internal notes to document conversations, evaluations, and next steps clearly.
+• Use internal notes to clearly document decisions, conversations, and next steps.

 Did this answer your question?